-"Would you help me buy a Model A Ford?"
+"Would you help me buy, sell, or just look at prices for a Model A Ford?"

 "How fast will she go?"